I will here indulge in the traditional practice of using my blog to talk about how I’m using my blog.

 There were a few other things to figure out:

-• Scaling: there’s an incredibly detailed post about scaling SVGs here, but I just changed the width and height attribute values in the top-level <svg> tag to auto and it seems to work: the displayed SVG scales to the width of the text box.
-Possibly this only works on newer browsers, but I’m more concerned with my posts being readable in the future than in the past; that’s why I made vector diagrams in the first place, so they’d stay beautiful as screen resolution increased over time!
+and it seems to work: the displayed SVG scales to the width of the text box.
+Possibly this only works on newer browsers, but I’m more concerned with my posts being readable in the future than in the past; that’s why I made vector diagrams in the first place, so they’d stay beautiful as screen resolution increased over time! - Accessibility: there is currently no standardized method of adding alt-text to inlined SVGs, so I followed the recommendations in this post and added the alt-text as a

 With that I declared victory.
 Oddly this whole process took me very little time; I can see why people enjoy web development, browsers are amazing!
 In all other fields of software development nothing just works; there are always tiny details that trip you up and take hours to work around.
 I suppose that wasn’t the case here because browsers have had an unfathomable quantity of work put into them and are very permissive in what they accept while still generating good-looking documents.